ArnaldoTrujillo/castorflex-blog/source/_posts/2013-04-16-flipping-your-imageview.markdown

 As I needed it, I created a few time ago a very small lib called `FlipImageView` available on [Github][FlipImageView].
 This lib is based on [FlipAnimator], made by Coomar, so all credits goes to him.

-`FlipImageView extends ImageView`, so if you have your own custom `ImageView`, I suggest you to extend `FlipImageView`, or look at the source code to take the animation part.
+`FlipImageView extends ImageView`, that means if you have your own custom `ImageView`, I suggest you to extend `FlipImageView`, or look at the source code and take the animation part.

 There is two ways to create your FlipImageView: